virtualizebrief/collection/cvadtools/sitemigration/readme.md

 |---|---|---|---|---|---|

 # Citrix Virtual App & Desktop / Site Migration
-Having used these to aid in a Citrix site migration from on-prem to cloud.
-Plus these are nice tools to have when performing bulk functions.
+Having used these in Citrix site migrations from on-prem to cloud or on-prem to on-prem.
+These are nice tools to have when performing bulk functions.

 | Command | Description |
 | :--- | :--- |